GeneratedEventTimestamp_plugin.cc broken in clang.

 Timestamp in clang is too small by factor or 10^4.
 This is consistent with behavior observed in the wild using the art framework EmptyEvent source module.

-#2 Updated by Lynn Garren over 1 year ago
+#2 Updated by Lynn Garren about 2 years ago

 One must, of course, use --std=c++17 when compiling with clang v5_0_1 and --std=c++14 when compiling with gcc v6_4_0.
 Using these gets rid of the warnings.
 Also, this code has not been changed in some time.